simwrapper/simwrapper-python-tools/README.md

   vsp-public:
     path: '/Users/billy/public-svn'
     description: 'VSP/TU-Berlin public datasets'

+# --- ZONAL DEFINITIONS ------------
+# GeoJSON files and matrix sizes that go with them
+zones:
+  my-region-tazs:
+    file: "C:/geo/shapes/zonal-boundaries-1455-zones.geojson"
+    lookup: "ID" # the column/property containing the zone number
+    sizes: 1455,2055 # comma-separated list of matrix sizes that use this zone system

 # --- FRONT-PAGE TEXT -------------
 # Readme can either be a .md markdown filename,